 We were looking for mussels and seaweed.
 Llandanwg is a very rocky beach and so perfect for what we wanted.
 As we walked across the rocks to the shoreline, Brian showed us the different types of seaweed we could eat, the best places to find crabs and shrimps and of course the mussel beds.
 Now unless you know what to look for, you quite simply don’t see what is under your nose.
 The mussels available here are incredible.
 Vast amounts, so many that you don’t know where to start.
 Having been shown what size to pick and how to pick them, we were off.
 The one condition being that we only pick what we would eat.

 The whole process took about an hour.
 Firstly we had to scrape all the barnacles off the mussels and clean them (this is the most time consuming part).
 Throw them in the wok with cream, wine and parsley and within 10 mins we had the most incredible tasting mussels.
+A bit of fresh bread and a bit more wine to wash it down.
 Absolutely perfect!

 To me, this is one of the most memorable things you could do in Snowdonia.
-Had the weather permitted, cooking on the beach with the sunset over the mountains would have been incredible.
-Even without the beach cooking, it was a fantastic day out.
+Cooking on the beach watching the sun setting into the sea and the mountains of Snowdonia in their purple hue behind us.
+It was a fantastic day out.
 A great way to celebrate The Year Of The Sea.
 Thank you Brian!

 Brian offers a whole host of activities including 4 x4 safari’s, fly fishing, wildlife walks, rock pooling, den building and tracks and prints.
 Prices start at £6.25 pp per hour but if there is a group of you, it is capped at £20 per hour.
 Booking in advance is essential as the activities are weather dependent.